 Polycystic liver disease is a condition involving multiple cysts on the liver.
 Medically speaking, it is considered a rare disease.
-It affects less than 200,000 people in the United States.
-Most of the people who have it are women.
+It affects less than 200,000 people in the United States, most of whom are women.

 When the daughter of medical journalist David Drum was diagnosed with polycystic liver disease, and she began to experience symptoms, he began to research it with the aim of helping her.

 Polycystic Liver Disease: Information for Patients includes useful information on diet, physical activity, medicinal herbs, and lifestyle.
 It examines the origins of the disease, risk factors, the crucial role of the liver in the body, how cysts form, complications that may occur, and treatments for the most common symptoms including the symptom of pain.

 Although doctors do not consider polycystic liver disease a life-threatening condition, for as many as one out of five patients, invasive treatment or surgery may ultimately be necessary.
 The book surveys the five major treatments used to treat symptomatic polycystic liver disease, the effectiveness of each, and research studies supporting their use.
 In providing objective information on these medical treatments, the book examines the benefits, drawbacks, and possible complications of each.

 Polycystic Liver Disease: Information for Patients includes information on new drugs of potential benefit now undergoing clinical trials, and other treatments such as hepatic artery embolation.
 It includes a survey of liver enzyme and function tests which may be employed by your doctor, links to useful web sites, a glossary, and a bibliography of sources

 The author received a nice note from a lady across the Atlantic of possible interest to readers.
 The note is reprinted here with her generous permission: